 Sandbar Willow is a deciduous species native to much of North America.
 This mid-sized, fast-growing shrub can be found in very wet areas, making it an ideal plan to use in a wet area with erosion risk.

 Sandbar Willow has long, narrow green leaves, and its... more

 Schubert Chokecherry is similar to a western chokecherry but features beautiful purple-red leaves throughout the summer.

 This small, flowering tree is perfectly suited as an ornamental for city yards... more

 Shagbark Hickory is a unique tree both for its looks and uses.
 Its bark peels into long thin vertical strips giving it a shaggy appearance.
 This and its golden fall leaves make it a gorgeous looking tree.
-This species produces tasty hickory nuts after 40 years... more
+This species produces tasty hickory nuts once mature... more